A strategy is a general plan of action designed to achieve a long-term or overall aim, whilst a system is a fixed set of rules.

-Proven mathematical laws are the governing force of horse racing betting so with this in mind it must be reasonable to accept/acknowledge current trainer statistics and the mathematics that accompany them.
-We cannot explain why anyone who would back an out of form trainer unless they were getting disproportionate odds and inside information.
+Proven mathematical laws are the governing force of horse racing betting, with this in mind it must be reasonable to accept/acknowledge current trainer statistics and the mathematics that accompany them.
+We cannot explain why anyone who would back an out of form trainer unless they were getting disproportionate odds and/or inside information.

 Trainer form is a decisive and indicative test and removes a concatenation of random factors, opinion and bias.
 In a general sense it suggests/confirms/proves the well-being of the stable’s horses whilst delivering an up to the minute litmus test on readiness to run positively.
-Conversely, and assuming one does not have that specific inside information which contains an edge, backing the horses of trainers on the cold list must be unwise (at least).
+Conversely, and assuming one does not have that specific inside information which contains an edge, backing the horses of trainers on the cold list must be at least unwise.

 Of course, there are times when a trainer's horses are returning to form but without winning, so his/her 7% strike rate mean they can fly under the radar, at least as far as most punters are concerned.
 On those occasions we might get involved as long as there is perceived value attached.
 This is not a contradiction to the views expressed above.
-VALUE IS EVERYTHING IN BETTING, or at least perceived value is because no human being can say for sure what value is at any given time and not even a bookmaker!
+VALUE IS EVERYTHING IN BETTING, or at least perceived value is, because no human being can say for sure what real/exact value is at any given time, not even a bookmaker!